sjforman/sjforman.github.io/content/posts/near-miss.md

 And shortly after that I was taking a very slow train ride down to LA (I took the scenic route to give myself some time to reflect) for a biopsy at [The City of Hope](https://www.cityofhope.org/).

 City of Hope is a familiar place for me.
-[My dad is a hematologist / oncologist there](https://www.cityofhope.org/patients/find-a-doctor/stephen-forman), he helped start their bone marrow transplant program, and is still [seeing patients and doing research](https://www.youtube.com/watch?v=z8WGtTPgQUU).
+[My dad is a hematologist / oncologist there](https://www.cityofhope.org/patients/find-a-doctor/stephen-forman), he helped start their bone marrow transplant program[^coh-story], and is still seeing patients and doing research).
 I attended many BMT reunions growing up.
 But I never expected to be back as a patient in my thirties.

 A few days after the biopsy, I got a call from my sarcoma surgeon, Dr. Dom Femino.
 He left a voicemail.
 It got transcribed as "Hi Scott, it's Don from Reno."
 I remember that, but I don't remember hardly any of what he said when I called him back, because the experience was so viscerally terrifying.
 Sound waves get piped into the ear, and somehow a whole apparatus of primal terror, a flood of cortisol and adrenaline, gets activated.
 Mortal terror is quite a trip.